 Whatever the cause, Dr. Abou-Alfa counsels primary liver cancer patients to steer clear of the bottle.
-“Most patients with primary liver cancer get help — once they hear what alcohol can do or has already done to their liver.”

 The Reality: Stiffer than a Drink

 Alcohol can act like a poison to liver cells, killing them on contact, he explains.
 In the presence of cancerous cells already rapidly dividing, the addition of this toxin causes ever-larger parts of the normally soft, blood-rich organ to die and turn tawny or yellow — a condition known as cirrhosis.
 Sometimes, it’s the cirrhosis that occurs first, and then cancer follows.

 In time, it becomes increasingly difficult for the liver to perform its many critical tasks.
 These include producing bile that helps digest fats, storing and releasing energy from food, and clearing harmful substances from the bloodstream.

 As the cancer or cirrhosis (or both) worsens, fluid may start to build up in the abdomen and legs.
 Jaundice (yellowing of the skin and the whites of the eyes) may develop as bile clogs the bile duct — the tube that drains bile from the liver and into the intestines.
 Bile then builds up in the liver and flows back into the bloodstream.
 Over time, a person may experience confusion, memory problems, and loss of balance.Back to top

 Another risk of consuming alcohol for a person who already has liver cancer, says Dr. Abou-Alfa, is that treatment options dwindle.
 For example, surgery to remove cancerous liver tissue is off the table if too little of the normally functioning parts of the liver remain.